 - savoury version = the basics + spring onion + seeds + the dressing + tamari (wheat-free soy sauce)

 - the basics + grated apple + celery + sliced dates + walnuts – with goat’s cheese

 - the basics + sliced fennel + cashews – with fish

-- the basics + sliced peppers + seeds – with feta cheese
+- the basics + sliced peppers + olives – with feta cheese

 Let your raw slaw imagination run wild!